Anello-Photonics/docs-A1/docs/vehicle_configuration.rst

 Vehicle Configuration
 ==================================

-The ANELLO EVK and GNSS INS products require vehicle configurations to be set for proper functionality.
+The ANELLO EVK and Ground INS products require vehicle configurations to be set for proper functionality.

 The easiest way to set ANELLO vehicle configurations is using the `ANELLO Python Program <https://docs-a1.readthedocs.io/en/latest/python_tool.html#vehicle-configurations>`__, which saves all changes to non-volatile flash memory.